 Not much (although it could help with that killer move on your first date), but hang in there a bit longer.

 Sweepstakes, in my opinion, are just a small step better than the Lottery, but it is impossible to list the odds since it always depends on the number of entrants.
-The good part about Sweepstakes are that they are usually free, but they usually require an email address, or worse, a phone number, and we all know what happens next.
+The good part about Sweepstakes is that they are usually free, but they usually require an email address, or worse, a phone number, and we all know what happens next.

 And this is a big one.